 Beagles, like most dogs, can swim.
 But Beagles typically do not enjoy swimming from the start.
 In fact, some don’t even like being in water.
 However, Beagles are active, adventurous and great at learning from others – giving them all the traits to be great swimmers.
 You’ll need to start young, introduce them gradually, and be patient.

 Don’t feel discouraged.
 Like humans, Beagles have individual personalities.
 While we’ve seen Beagles dislike water, that’s not the case for all.
 The only way to tell for sure is to try it out.
 Continue reading for our guide to swimming with Beagles.

 RECOMMENDED: 30 Bizarre Beagles Mixes

-Whether your Beagle actually enjoys swimming or not, they were built to be exceptional swimmers.
-These dogs possess many qualities that make them skilled hunting dogs, but also highly capable swimmers.
+Whether your Beagle actually enjoys swimming or not, they have the capability and physical traits to be decent swimmers.
+Not only do these dogs possess many qualities that make them skilled hunting dogs, but also highly capable swimmers.

 With a background in hunting, Beagles were developed to be active dogs.
 While Beagles were primarily used as scent hounds, they needed the stamina to keep up on long hunting trips with their humans.

 Sometimes the scent trail of an animal can go for miles long.
 So, it was necessary for these dogs to be able to keep up for the full duration – or they risk the animal getting away.
 But due to the stubbornness nature of Beagles, they don’t easily give up.

 I couldn’t believe how much high energy was coming out of my beagle.
 It can be really overwhelming.
 Use this time to train, train, train as it will pay off later.– Cassie (Beagle Owner)